 Valletta, Malta is creeping up on the typical European traveller’s radar, and for very good reason.
 Malta is becoming something of a sleeper hit for those looking for an affordable Mediterranean getaway and its popularity is only going to increase.
 Part of the reason for the new travel-obsession with Malta would be its crowning jewel of a capital — Valletta.
 Picked as the European Capital of Culture for 2018, Malta’s capital city is one of the smallest in the world but it is packed with great things to do.
-No Malta itinerary is complete without visiting this amazing city so if you’re wondering what to do if you want to spend one day in Valletta, check out this guide to get you started!
+No trip to Malta is complete without visiting this amazing city and luckily, you only need to plan for a one day in Valletta itinerary in order to really get a feel for the city.

-If you plan on relying on public transport to get around whilst in Malta — which we would recommend as the system is extensive and affordable — there are a couple of options when it comes to getting to Valletta.
+If you’re not staying in the Maltese capital and you plan on relying on public transport to get around whilst in Malta — which we would recommend as the system is extensive and affordable — there are a couple of options when it comes to getting to Valletta.
 Assuming that you’re staying in Sliema or St. Julian’s, you could easily take a number of buses to Valletta’s central station.
 As Maltese cities can be very busy and have quite a lot of traffic, the bus may not be the fastest way to reach Valletta.

 Probably the best way to get to Valletta is by ferry.
 There are ferries that leave from Sliema and Bormla (one of the Three Cities) every half hour.
 Both journies only take about five minutes and the views from the harbour are unbeatable.
 The adult price for a one-way ticket is €1.50 and it costs €2.80 for a return ticket.